-My teeth were positioned in place, and I didn't move for 15 minutes at a time during each laser session.
+My teeth were positioned in place, and I didn't move for 15 minutes at a time during each session.
 Kantor checked in on my teeth periodically and applied more bleach after each one to ensure I'd get the best and brightest results possible.
 Toward the end of my procedure, I started feeling sharp electric shocks.
-Kantor warned me that these feelings were normal and are signs of my teeth's sensitivity to the high percentage of hydrogen peroxide.
+According to Kantor, these feelings were normal and were signs of my teeth's sensitivity to the high percentage of hydrogen peroxide.
 The shocks were bearable, just a tad uncomfortable.
 Afterward, Kantor and Lowenberg revealed my results, and to say I was happy and thoroughly impressed would be an understatement.
 I could not stop staring at them.
 My teeth were shades brighter than what they were before.

 Kantor breaks down the difference between treating teeth stains with at-home versus in-office treatments.
 "Things like oil-pulling, white strips, whitening toothpastes, and charcoal-based cleaners to whiten your teeth are removing surface stains and making your teeth appear whiter," explains Kantor.
 "Those products don't actually bleach your teeth like professional teeth whitening.
 What determines how white your teeth are going to get is how concentrated the hydrogen peroxide is, which is a bleaching agent.
 With our treatment, the peroxide is remaining isolated on your teeth for a significant period of time."

 The biggest side effect of laser teeth whitening is sensitivity—both in the sense that your teeth will be more sensitive to temperatures (you might wince a little from anything too hot or cold) and may be more sensitive to staining.
 In fact, I was advised not to eat any colorful foods or beverages for the next week since they could stain my teeth—a hard task.
 "Right after your teeth are professionally whitened, you can't eat or drink anything with color," Lowenberg told me as my eyes widened.
 "Don't eat things like spaghetti with marinara sauce, red wine, ketchup, or blueberries.
 If you're a coffee or tea drinker and you absolutely can't go without it, drink it through a straw.
 After five days, the new color of your teeth is locked in."

 Even two weeks after my session, my teeth were still frosty white.
 And Lowenberg offered a tip to maintain the color: "The best way to keep your teeth as white as they can be from surface stains is by mixing a fresh batch of Arm & Hammer baking soda powder and liquid hydrogen peroxide.
 Be sure to mix it to the consistency of toothpaste.
 If you brush your teeth with that, it'll remove all surface stains.”

-This extensive kit includes two whitening gels, five LED lights, and a flexible tray to deliver an immediate whitening effect.
+This extensive kit includes two whitening gels, five LED lights, and a flexible tray meant to deliver an immediate whitening effect.